 3. You’ll Learn If the Client Is “Coachable”

-There’s nothing more frustrating than working with a client that is not ready for your services.
-If you find that you’re more invested in the process than they are, then that’s a red flag right there.
-You’ll end up feeling like you wasted valuable time that could have otherwise been used to help someone who needed your expertise.
+There’s nothing more frustrating than working with a client who is not ready for your services.
+If you find that you’re more invested in the process than they are, you’ll end up feeling like you wasted valuable time that could have otherwise been used to help someone who needed your expertise.

-Armed with the right discovery session questions, you can easily assess whether a prospective client is ready to take this next step in their lives.
+Armed with the right discovery session questions, you can easily assess whether a prospective client is ready to take the next step.
 It’s a great way to gauge what their level of motivation and work ethic is to determine if they’re committed to do the work and go after the life they want.
-You’ll be able to get to the core of what it is they hope to achieve through coaching and if they’re receptive to what the process entails.
+You’ll be able to get to the core of what they hope to achieve through coaching and if they’re receptive to what the process entails.

-4. Determines If the Client Is the Right Fit for Your Niche, Specialty or Services
+4. Determines If the Client Is the Right Fit for Your Services

 5. Determines If the Client Is Willing to Make the Financial Investment